qchemlab-embedding/2023-07-14-workshop/_episodes/17-centralized.md

 and discuss a number of typical pitfalls.

-## Before we start
+## Before we start:

-Everyone needs their GitHub account to be added to our central repository.
+* Everyone needs their GitHub account to be added to our central repository.

-1. Participants add their usernames to a shared document.
+* Please add your username to [this document](https://hackmd.io/@gosia/BkUkMsXBU).
-2. Instructor adds participants as collaborators to this project.
+* Then I will add you as a collaborator to this project.

-## After participants have been added as collaborators

 ### 1. Clone [this repository](https://github.com/comp-sci-tools/centralized-workflow-exercise)